 - Transitions: You can use either built-in transitions such as cross-fades, or custom transitions (made with your own movies with an Alpha Channel)

-- Streaming input: Supports RTMP video input to play a web stream easily.
-Just add a "stream clip" to your playlist, enter the RTMP url and start playing it back.
+- Streaming input: Supports HTTP video input to play a web stream easily.
+Just add a "stream clip" to your playlist, enter the HTTP url and start playing it back.
 Stream clips can be previewed in the inspector.
 You can either use a "real" live signal, and even play a VOD file from a web server.

 - Improved Actions